skelsec/aardwolf/README.md

  - `vnc+plain://Passw0rd!1@10.10.10.103`
  VNC client with VNC authentication using password connecting to RDP server `10.10.10.103`
  - `vnc+plain://:admin:aaa@10.10.10.103`
- VNC client with VNC authentication using password `admin:aa` connecting to RDP server `10.10.10.103`.
+ VNC client with VNC authentication using password `admin:aaa` connecting to RDP server `10.10.10.103`.
 Note that if the password contains `:` char you will have to prepend the password with `:`

 # Kudos
  - Sylvain Peyrefitte ([@citronneur](https://twitter.com/citronneur)) [`rdpy`](https://github.com/citronneur/rdpy).
 The decompression code and the QT image magic was really valuable.